Researching Roman Catholic Thought

-The Peirre Teilhard de Chardin, S.J.
+The Pierre Teilhard de Chardin, S.J.
 Fellowship in Catholic Studies is a visiting fellowship in the fall semester for invited scholars from across disciplines and from around the world, whose work intersects with the rich intellectual, artistic, and historical tradition of Roman Catholicism.

 Each fall, the Teilhard de Chardin Fellow will offer one (1) upper-level, undergraduate course in the area of her or his specialization in conjunction with the Catholic Studies Minor program.
 In addition to this course, the Teilhard de Chardin Fellow will also offer two public lectures each fall, which will reflect upon the connection each fellow sees between their work and the Catholic intellectual tradition.

 CCIH encourages faculty in all schools and departments to develop undergraduate and graduate courses concerned with or connected to Catholic thought.
 A stipend is offered to faculty who develop these new courses during the summer.
-Follow the link to view courses funded by the Center: Course Development

 Applications are judged on the merit of the proposed course in relation to its pedagogy and its attention to topics of Catholic intellectual concern.
 A decision is made in early January.